University of Minnesota Medical School Application Process

 SUPPLEMENTAL APPLICATION

 Upon receipt and verification of the American Medical College Application Service (AMCAS) application, the University of Minnesota Medical School will email eligible applicants our supplemental application.
-All applicants will complete the same supplemental application which includes four required questions and two optional questions.
+All applicants will complete the same supplemental application and are required to submit a non-refundable $100 processing fee.
+The processing fee is waived for those applicants approved for the AAMC Fee Assistance Program (FAP).

 The final supplemental application submission deadline for the University of Minnesota Medical School MD program is October 30.